-During the implementation phase, we have noticed that the latency of the application is high, and it takes a long time to load virtual objects.
-Therefore, the idea of using markers was put aside, and the option of tapping a surface to place an object has been chosen.
+the idea of using markers was put aside, and the option of tapping a surface to place an object has been chosen.

-Scenario and task description
+4.4.
+Scenarios and task description

-The following scenarios for an Augmented Reality video game have been established:
+We can divide the objectives into scenarios - how the user interacts with the system, and tasks - the actions of the user or the system.
+The following scenarios, together with their tasks, for the Augmented Reality video game have been established:

-- 1. Creating the game scene - the system displays the control buttons, - the system displays the virtual objects (drone, planar surfaces, cannons) on the images captured from the camera. - 2.
-Game scene navigation - the player presses the left and right joystick buttons to control the position of the drone, - the player moves the phone and the system detects and displays the planar surfaces. - 3.
-Real object collision - the player controls the movement of the drone, - the AR tool detects the planar surfaces of the real environment and creates collision meshes, - at a collision between the drone and the mesh, the first object will stop advancing. - 4.
-Interaction with the enemies - the player taps a surface mesh to place a cannon enemy, - the system controls the movement and attack of the turret, - the drone will change its position (fly away or fall) when hit by a cannonball.
+1. Creating the game scene

+- the system displays the control buttons, - the system displays the virtual objects (drone, planar surfaces, cannons) on the images captured from the camera.

+2. Game scene navigation

+- the player presses the left and right joystick buttons to control the position of the drone, - the player moves the phone and the system detects and displays the planar surfaces.

+3. Real object collision

+- the player control the movement of the drone, - the AR tool detects the planar surfaces of the real environment and creates collision meshes, - at a collision between the drone and the mesh, the first object will stop advancing.

-IMPLEMENTATION
+4. Interaction with the enemies

+- the player taps a surface mesh to place a cannon enemy, - the system controls the movement and attack of the turret, the drone will change its position (fly away or fall) when hit by a cannon ball.

+In the next section, we present the implementation steps in order to avhieve all the desired tasks.
+Focus will be placed on developing an enhjoyable realtime application to resemble an actual case scenario of controlling a drone.

+5. Implementation

-In this section, we present the most important steps we took to create the video game and how we incorporated Augmented Reality technology into it.
+In the following sections, we present the most important steps we took to create the video game and how we incorporated Augmented Reality technology into it.
+The most important components to consider are the tools needed to build the application, together with the 3D virtual objects that are present in the game, and the AR technology which has to be realistic and to work seamlessly.